 Big companies have staff, resources and budgets that small firms can only dream of.
 So how do you compete against bigger rivals when you are a small firm?
 And can you really level the playing field?
-Ben Dyer of e-commerce specialist SellerDeck, argues that small businesses can get the upper hand
+Ben Dyer, formerly of ecommerce specialist SellerDeck, argues that small businesses can get the upper hand

 I spend a lot of time talking to small business owners.
 The most successful ones all have something in common: the in-built determination to be more successful than the competition.
 However, the biggest problem for small businesses is resource.
 How can they possibly have the means to compete with the bigger brands?
 Is it even possible to level the playing field?